i18next/react-i18next-gitbook/guides/the-drawbacks-of-other-i18n-solutions.md

 ## More react adapted "react-i18n"

-The above is basically how every i18n framework for react works out there.
-The translations and language get set on init and a translation function is made available.
-You easily could extend this hiding the i18n.init inside a provider and pass down t function by context to another component for translated strings.
+The above is basically how every i18n framework for react works.
+The translations and language get set when initiated and a translation function is made available.
+You could easily extend this hiding the i18n.init inside a provider and pass down the function by context to another component to translate strings.

-So lets make this more visible with some pseudo code:
+So let's make this more visible with some pseudo code:

 ```javascript
 import React, { Component } from "react";